gioun/gioun.github.io/_pages/about.md

 3. Technology maturity curve visualization platform.

-Currenct
+Present
 ------

+> Submit resume to some big techs for PM, front-end engineer, client platform engineer position.
+13 Sept.
+>
 > Working on Project Management online course.
 9 Sept. - ...
 >
 > Submit resume to some big techs for PM position.
 8 Sept.
 >
-> Working on TOEFL.
+> Working on TOEFL. ... - ...
 >
 > Submit resume for Mphil in HKUST GZ.
 4 Sept